nicholaswilde/recipes/docs/cookies-and-bars/peanut-butter-sandwich-cookies.md

 - 1 prepared baking sheet
 - 1 wire rack

-## :pencil: Instructions
+## :pencil: Instructions - Cookies

 !!! note

     Do not use unsalted peanut butter for this recipe.

 ### Step 1

-FOR THE COOKIES: Adjust oven racks to upper-middle and lower-middle positions and heat oven to 350°F. Line 2 baking sheets with parchment paper.
+Adjust oven racks to upper-middle and lower-middle positions and heat oven to 350°F. Line 2 baking sheets with parchment paper.
 Pulse raw peanuts in food processor until finely chopped, about 8 pulses.
 Whisk all-purpose flour, baking soda, and salt together in bowl.
 Whisk 3 Tbsp of unsalted butter, 1/2 cup of creamy peanut butter, granulated sugar, light brown sugar, whole milk, and egg together in second bowl.
 Stir flour mixture into peanut butter